-The investment strategy, Reference Portfolio and Target Portfolio are reviewed regularly by the Authority, in conjunction with its advisors.
+The investment strategy, Reference Portfolio and Target Portfolio are reviewed regularly by the Authority, in conjunction with its advisors (see page 6).
 The Authority reviews the cash requirements and funding of the GSF Schemes, each month, in the context of maintaining the Target Portfolio, and redeems or invests funds as appropriate.